"Careful observation is the only key

 Why?
 Because Facts + Clues + Evidence = TRUTH.
 Truth = The true or actual state of a matter.

 It's time to wake up to the truth!

-I have been asked countless times over the years why I put so much time into all the research and learning involving the show TV show LOST, and my answer is very, very simple: I wanted to take the journey right alongside of the Castaways and learn as much as I could as I walked the path.
-The only way I can explain my becoming so absorbed in the "zone" to become enlightened is that for me it's as if I became the experience.
+I have been asked countless times over the years why I put so much time into all the research and learning involving the TV show LOST, and my answer is very, very simple: I wanted to take the journey right alongside of the Castaways and learn as much as I could as I walked the path.
+The only way I can explain my being so absorbed in the "zone" to become enlightened is that for me, it's as if I became the experience.
 There was a life changing event that jump-started me and put me on my LOST adventure back on that infamous day, September 22, 2004; you can find out more about that in another post.

 Ultimately I knew if I wanted answers I had to find them myself and not rely on others for the truth.
 After all, my truth may not be the same as your truth.
 I believe it's important for each of us to perceive the answer on not only an intellectual level, but also on an internal and intuitive one.
 I'll never outright give you the answer or tell you what to think; but the information is here for you to fit into the puzzle by yourself.
 I'm only trying to encourage you to think, and more specifically, to think outside the box.

 There is no way I could calculate the amount of actual time spent on all of this, although it is much easier to equate it to time spent with the Castaways plus ten!
 The journey was a thrilling and exhilarating challenge that at the same time was physically and mentally exhausting.
 I had to keep in mind that patience was to become my friend and that the journey is going to take as long as it takes.